w3f/Grants-Program/MPT.md

 MPT is a private project and its repositories are kept private, we have shared links to some of our current and previous projects within this application.

-We will be working and updating this repository in the context of the current grant application: https://github.com/MarcoPoloTechnologies/platform-chain
+We will be providing and updating an _ad hoc_ repository in the context of the current grant application.

 ## Development Status :open_book: